Making customers feel at ‘home’ with your service is key to unlocking long-term customer loyalty

 The ‘Home of a Caring Parent’

-The essence of this model is personal recognition: for the customer as an individual, and for that individual’s personal preferences and known desires.
+The essence of this model is a customer centric culture or personal recognition: for the customer as an individual, and for that individual’s personal preferences and known desires.

 The value of this model was uncovered by a team of language experts hired by the Ritz-Carlton Hotel Company’s founder, Horst Schulze, in the early years of his organization’s existence.
 These linguists went through dozens of ‘verbatims’ (i.e. free-form comment fields) from guest surveys the hotel had received, in an attempt to probe deeply into what customers were hoping for.